docsforadobe/premiere-scripting-guide/docs/general/project.md

 **Description**

-A [ProjectItem object](../item/projectitem.md#projectitem) representing the “root” of the project.
+A [ProjectItem object](../item/projectitem.md#projectitem) representing the "root" of the project.

 **Type**